w3c/N3/grammar/README.md

 - Dropping the `@keywords` section
 - Allowing all "verb" keywords (e.g., `is .. of`, `has`) both with and without `@` prefix
 - Allowing inverted properties at the start of path (e.g., `:s ^:p :o`)
+- On top of the grammar, a visitor object checks whether prefixes in `prefixedNames` have been declared
 - Supporting comments in files
 (strangely, neither N3 nor Turtle seemed to define these in their syntaxes)
 - (*minor*) supporting non-encoded spaces in IRIs